cs-giung/transformerx/README.md

-# transformerx
+# Transformerx

+This project takes inspiration from [🤗 Transformers](https://github.com/huggingface/transformers) and aims to implement modern deep neural network architectures in [JAX](https://github.com/google/jax) with minimal dependencies.

-## Getting started
+## Getting Started

-This project requires Python 3.12.
+This project is being developed in a Python 3.12 environment, and using other Python versions could result in unexpected behaviors.

 ### Create virtualenv